-Oil rises on signs of easing U.S.-China tensions
+Oil rises on signs of warming U.S.-China tensions, military action in Syria

 “Crude oil has, just like other riskier assets, received a boost from news that China is open to accept a partial trade deal,” Saxo Bank commodity strategist Ole Hansen said.

-“This news comes on top of earlier reports that Turkish troops have moved into Iraq - something that could add to a growing list of geopolitical worries for the oil market.”

-Turkey launched a military operation into Syria, President Tayyip Erdogan said, adding the offensive aimed to eliminate a “terror corridor” along the Turkish border.
+Turkey launched a military operation into Syria, President Tayyip Erdogan said, adding the offensive aimed to eliminate a “terror corridor” along the Turkish border. [nL5N26U431]

 Analysts say the attacks could impact the economy of the oil-producing Kurdistan region in Iraq, and energy prices.

-Protests also threatened oil production in Ecuador and Iraq, members of the Organization of the Petroleum Exporting Countries.
+Protests also threatened oil production in Ecuador and Iraq, members of the Organization of Petroleum Exporting Countries (OPEC).

 Saudi Aramco Chief Executive Amin Nasser said there was no doubt Iran was behind September’s attacks on Saudi oil facilities, and warned such strikes may continue if there is no concerted international response.

-Oil will weaken next year to around $50 per barrel due to slowing global demand, the heads of the world’s biggest trading houses, Vitol, Trafigura and Gunvor, told the annual Oil and Money conference in London.

-Adiotional reporting by Florence Tan in Singapore; Editing by Dale Hudson and David Evans
+Additional reporting by Bozorgmehr Sharafedin in London, Florence Tan in Singapore, Devika Krishna Kumar and Laura Sanicola in New York; Editing by Dale Hudson, David Evans and Nick Macfie